Can I buy a house with a friend?

 Is it a good idea to buy a home with a friend?

-With rising selling prices, buying a property with another person can be beneficial as the combination of more than one salary increases your affordability, providing you with more options of properties to buy.
+Buying a property with another person can be beneficial as the combination of more than one salary increases your affordability, providing you with more options of properties to buy.
 Two people saving for the deposit can also help you get on the property ladder faster.

 However, buying a property with someone is a big commitment, and it’s worth speaking to experts for advice to ensure that it’s the right decision for you.